 American’s have simple-minded, or perhaps merely unexamined adolescent confidence about what and who we are among one another and in the world.
 The tension caused by this lack of examination may be psychological, political, or economic.
 The 19th century was said to be about Hope and the 20th c. of Great Expectation.
 The paradox of this as a trend is how it tips the 21st century toward the claim of Despair.

 We recognize in ourselves the hopeless questioning gaze in the distress of a suddenly wounded child.
 We also see that it is not a dishonest experience, but one capable of reversible insights regarding exuberant, competitive, playfulness of our growth into freedom.
 The principle that, it is only business or it is just politics, accepts harm without limits as mere spoils.

 The day-to-day experience of our time has become distrustful, but not only of one another.
 We are becoming hostile toward human nature.
 We can see in ourselves and Nature a capacity for spreading acts of unrepairable self-affliction.
-Readily accepted public controls to reverse these conditions come with a moody resistance and feelings of repression that are irrational, empty of analysis, without one moment of reflection.
+Readily accepted public controls to reverse these conditions come with a moody resistance and the repression of irrational, empty of analysis, without one moment of reflection.

-One cannot exhibit judgement if statistics dominate decisions, in this context true judgement is lost.
-Organisms need energy, water, shelter, and reproduction to exist in one of two places, some will travel thousands of miles across the earth to acquire resources, others will glue themselves to a rock to acquire needed resources.
-If an organism or a nation loses the mysticism and belief in a philosophy of hope and expectation in which each is born, the capacity to conduct strategy meaningfully evaporates into the dust of poor judgement.
+One cannot exhibit judgment if statistics dominate decisions.
+In this context, true judgment is lost.
+Organisms need energy, water, shelter, and reproduction to exist in one of two places.
+Some will travel thousands of miles across the earth to acquire resources.
+Others will glue themselves to rock to acquire needed resources.
+If an organism or a nation loses the mysticism and belief in a philosophy of hope and expectation in which each is born, the capacity to conduct strategy meaningfully evaporates into the dust of poor judgment.